FOREX-Euro plunges to 20-year low after Russian gas halt | Business

 The euro slid to $0.9876 in early European trade, the lowest level since 2002, while sterling -- with the British economy also vulnerable to rising gas prices -- dropped half a percent to a new 2-1/2 year low of $1.1444.
 "Gas flows have been curtailed even more than expected and we have already seen evidence of demand destruction weighing on activity," said Michael Cahill, a strategist at Goldman Sachs.

-The euro has been increasingly correlated with natural gas prices in recent months, with the former falling when prices of the energy source rise.
-Europe is scrambling to wean itself off Russian supplies and build up reserves before the cold winter months, but investors reckon the hit to its economy will be huge.

-Russia scrapped a Saturday deadline for flows down the Nord Stream pipeline to resume, citing an oil leak in a turbine.
-It coincided with the Group of Seven finance ministers announcing a price cap on Russian oil.
-The euro slid to $0.9876 in early European trade, the lowest level since 2002, while sterling -- with the British economy also vulnerable to rising gas prices -- dropped half a percent to a new 2-1/2 year low of $1.1444.

-"Gas flows have been curtailed even more than expected and we have already seen evidence of demand destruction weighing on activity," said Michael Cahill, a strategist at Goldman Sachs.
 "We now expect the Euro to fall further below parity ($0.97) and remain around that level for the next six months," he added.
+ECB MEETING

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)